Vishay: Q1 Earnings Snapshot - NewsBreak

 Vishay: Q1 Earnings Snapshot

 MALVERN, Pa.
-(AP) _ Vishay Intertechnology Inc. (VSH) on Tuesday reported profit of $103.6 million in its first quarter.
+(AP) _ Vishay Precision Group Inc. (VPG) on Monday reported net income of $6.4 million in its first quarter.

-The Malvern, Pennsylvania-based company said it had net income of 71 cents per share.
+On a per-share basis, the Malvern, Pennsylvania-based company said it had profit of 46 cents.
+Earnings, adjusted for non-recurring costs, were 49 cents per share.

-For the current quarter ending in July, Vishay said it expects revenue in the range of $830 million to $870 million.

 This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
-Access a Zacks stock report on VSH at https://www.zacks.com/ap/VSH
+Access a Zacks stock report on VPG at https://www.zacks.com/ap/VPG

 Comments / 0